 John Kossler, author of The Word Weary, has no problem admitting that his entire comic is a way to cope with his depression humorously.

 A little more backstory to this: A lot of Chris' breakdown was due to the fact that his Internet Trolls wanted to show him the reality of him wanting to officially produce his comic.
 Major cases of Schedule Slip, Chris fighting with a fan who didn't want him to use a character he made for shits and giggles, having a rival webcomic being more popular than his, all culminating when it interfered with his real life and angrily deriding his fans as those who'd just want more of his comics than him having a life.
 Which isn't much, but that's a different story altogether.
+A few years later, armchair psychiatrists surmised that the leading factor was actually Chris being forced to kill off the character of Simonla Rosechu.

 Lis Boriss of Broken Plot Device fame had her mother diagnosed with breast cancer.
 Lis's depression caused an unexpected indefinite hiatus, but luckily, surgery was succesfull, and webcomic came back very quickly.